GayanKanchana/GAKA-Studio/README.md

 ## 🚀 What This Website Does

-* Showcases GAKA Studio services
+* Showcases GykoWeb Studio services
 * Explains the redesign process
 * Highlights problems with outdated websites
 * Provides contact via WhatsApp and Email